denten-books/plain-text/2-chapter.md

 projection emanates from a storage medium within.
 It passes through multiple filters and transformations.
 We therefore observe the figure stretch before us across at least two sites of inscription.
-The sign splits, expressed in the configuration of magnetic pulse and circuit state at one end, in the phases of liquid crystal on screen at the other.
+The sign splits, expressed in the configuration of magnetic pulse and circuit state at one end and in the phases of liquid crystal on screen at the other.
 Both locations afford distinct constraints to reading, writing, and interpretation.

 Thus when Michael Heim refers to the "ephemeral quality" of the electronic text